-I once dreamed of a rat biting me in the ribs then woke up and found I was actually pinching myself!
+I once dreamed of a rat biting me in the ribs then woke up and found I was actually pinching myself.
 Another example is auditory stimulus: heavy rain in the waking world has transferred to my dream - and once it began raining heavily inside my house.
-Like many a surreal trigger, this caused me to become lucid.
+Like many surreal triggers, this caused me to become lucid.

 To boost your chances further, eat foods containing Tryptophan around the same time you take your B6 pill, a few hours before bed.
 Tryptophan-rich foods include cheddar cheese, chicken, salmon, lamb, eggs, white rice, flour and milk.
 So, there really is something to be said about cheese dreams.

 Scientists have found that lucid orgasms can sometimes be accompanied by a real physical response, including increased heart rate, changes in vascular tissue and other muscular reactions.